-Ways to get around in Bali can feel limited, but you do have options – motorbike, bemo or taxi are usual suspects.
+Ways to get around in Bali can feel limited – motorbike, bemo or taxi are usual suspects.
 If you can’t drive a motorbike, your next cheapest form is the public bus or Bemo.
 However, if you’ve a lot of sightseeing to do, hire a taxi for the day or book a day tour.
 These little Bemo van buses will take you from city to city, but are mildly uncomfortable and never timely.
 If you take them, make sure you pad your schedule with lots of time.
 Bemos generally don’t leave until they’re full.

 Tip: If you get into an empty Bemo, let the driver know you aren’t going to “charter” it.
 I didn’t know this and when I got off, the driver charged me near to the cost of a taxi ride.

 7. Pay dollars to enter Bali.
 Save Rupiah to exit

 You can buy a 30-day visa on arrival for $25 USD.
 Money exchange at the airport can help you convert your currency.
 The depature fee you’ll be charged at the airport is 150,000 Rupiah (approx $17) .
 Only Rupiah will be accepted.

 Tip: I put 150,000 Rupiah on the side in advance.
 I tucked it away in my passport so I didn’t spend it by accident.